thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 06 May 2023
+### Daily Rundown on Sunday, 07 May 2023

-- The average temperature today is 11.96˚C;
+- The average temperature today is 17.37˚C;
-- With highs of 13.15˚C and lows of 8.85˚C.
+- With highs of 18.38˚C and lows of 9.79˚C.
-- You can expect moderate rain for the day.
+- You can expect scattered clouds for the day.

 <!-- weather_marker ends -->